Household

-A household consists of two or more persons who live in the same dwelling.
+A household consists of one or more persons who live in the same dwelling.
 It may be of a single family or another type of person group.
 The household is the basic unit of analysis in many social, microeconomic and government models, and is important to economics and inheritance.

 Household models include families, blended families, shared housing, group homes, boarding houses, houses of multiple occupancy (UK), and single room occupancy (US).
 In feudal societies, the royal household and medieval households of the wealthy included servants and other retainers.

 Government definitions

 For statistical purposes in the United Kingdom, a household is defined as "one person or a group of people who have the accommodation as their only or main residence and for a group, either share at least one meal a day or share the living accommodation, that is, a living room or sitting room".
 The introduction of legislation to control houses of multiple occupations in the UK Housing Act (2004) required a tighter definition of a single household.
 People can be considered a household if they are related: full- or half-blood, foster, step-parent/child, in-laws (and equivalent for unmarried couples), a married couple or unmarried but "living as ..." (same- or different-sex couples).